annaquainliu/operational-semantics-derivation/README.md

 <img width="909" alt="image" src="https://github.com/annaquainliu/operational-semantics-derivation/assets/103337005/a0801ad1-b5ed-4173-ab5e-ce52bb5fa523">

 ## How to Read Opsem
-The condition for the derivations for `Begin` and Primitive `Apply` are read from top to bottom.
+The condition for the derivations for Primitive `Apply` is read from top to bottom.
 The conditions for the rest of the rules are read from bottom to the top.

 ## Limitations